The Otterbein Thrift Shop

 About the Westerville Otterbein Women’s Club

-The Westerville Otterbein Women's Club was founded in 1921 for the purpose of raising funds for Otterbein and her students.
+The Westerville Otterbein Women’s Club was founded in 1921 for the purpose of raising funds for Otterbein and her students.
 Initially, funds were raised through bake sales and rummage sales.
 In 1952 the first thrift shop opened in the basement of Cowan Hall.
-After the basement in Cowan flooded, the shop was temporarily moved to a room in Towers, eventually to a house on Maple Street, and in the 1970’s to its home at 177 West Park.
+After the basement in Cowan flooded, the shop was temporarily moved to a room in Towers, eventually to a house on Maple Street, and in the 1970s to its home at 177 W. Park Street.